NATIONAL CHAMPION, and LAKE FORK LEGEND, Jerry Hancock, shares some standing timber tricks!

 The Dipping Stick

-The Dipping Stick is a 10′ medium action rod with a Tennessee-style handle.
-With an adjustable handle, fishermen who want a lesser or further reach can easily adjust the handle to their standards It’s designed to use with a spinning reel and lighter crappie jigs and minnows.
+The Dipping Stick is a 10′ medium action rod.
+It’s designed to use with a spinning reel and lighter crappie jigs and minnows.
+It has a lighter backbone and a softer tip than our other rods.

 The Meat Dragger

-The Meat Dragger is a medium/heavy 10′ rod that’s best for big fish and heavy tackle with enough backbone to pull the biggest crappie out of cover or dipping trees.
-For use with baitcasting or spinning reel.
+The Meat Dragger is a medium/heavy 10′ rod that’s best for big fish and heavy tackle with enough backbone to pull the biggest crappie out of cover.
+For use with bait-casting or spinning reel.
+It has the stiffest backbone and tip of all rods in our line-up, This rod is super sensitive giving you a great fishing experience.
+Built to haul in the biggest crappie on any lake.

 Tying a Loop Knot

 Watch to learn how to tie a Loop Knot.
-Instead of using Tight Knot Todd Huckabee recommends using a Loop Knot cause you want that Jig Hanging.
-It allows your Jig to pivot so if your fishing near brush the jig can hit the brush and pivot up without getting caught.
-Its a really simple knot to master and is one of the strongest knots out there.
+Instead of using a tight knot, Huckabee recommends using a loop knot because you want that jig hanging.
+It allows your jig to pivot.
+So if you’re fishing near the brush the jig can hit the brush and pivot up without getting caught.
+It’s a really simple knot to master and is one of the strongest knots you can tie.